Ghostbusters: Cast

 In addition to the main cast, Ghostbusters features David Margulies as Lenny Clotch, Mayor of New York, Michael Ensign as the Sedgewick Hotel manager, and Slavitza Jovan as Gozer (voiced by Paddi Edwards).
 It also features astrologist Ruth Hale Oliver as the Library Ghost, Alice Drummond as the Librarian, Jennifer Runyon and Steven Tash as Peter's psychological test subjects, Timothy Carhart as a violinist, and Reginald VelJohnson as a corrections officer.
 Playboy Playmate Kymberly Herrin appears as a seductive ghost in Ray's dreams.

 Roger Grimsby, Larry King, Joe Franklin, and Casey Kasem make cameo appearances as themselves; Kasem in a voice-only role.
-In addition, Kasem's wife, Jean, appears as the tall guest at Louis' party; along with Debbie Gibson in her film debut and porn star Ron Jeremy.
+In addition, Kasem's wife, Jean, appears as the tall guest at Louis' party; along with Debbie Gibson in her film debut and porn star Ron Jeremy as a background extra in a crowd scene.
 Director Ivan Reitman provided the voice to Slimer and other miscellaneous ghost voices.